luizcelso/pm-take-home/README.md

 - **Admin**: Can create, read, update, and delete any topic
 - **Editor**: Can create, read, and update topics, but cannot delete them
 - **Viewer**: Can only read topics

+## Route Organization

+The API routes are organized in a modular way to improve maintainability and scalability:

+1. **Individual Route Files**: Each resource type has its own route file:
+   - `topicRoutes.ts`: Contains all topic-related endpoints
+   - `userRoutes.ts`: Placeholder for future user-related endpoints
+   - `resourceRoutes.ts`: Placeholder for future resource-related endpoints

+2. **Central Router**: The `routes/index.ts` file combines all resource routes and exports them as a single router.

+3. **API Prefix**: All routes are mounted under the `/api` prefix in the main application.

+To add new routes:
+1. Create a controller for the resource
+2. Implement the routes in the corresponding route file
+3. Mount the routes in the `routes/index.ts` file